adelphi-ed-tech/au-courses/content/mlearning.md

 5. sometimes this will relate to other things you have read or studied (this is okay, just give us a little bit of reference and a way to find more information),
 6. is not a formal, academic post (you don't need APA style references), but you should include links, titles, authors names, etc for outside readings/videos/works,
 7. _is_ intended for this course and your classmates so it should be **professional** in substance and tone, and
-8. **is posted before the end of day on Tuesday (e.g. midnight), the week it's due**
+8. **is posted on time**

 The general workflow for these online weeks follows:

-1. (Thurs-Sun) Do course readings (including podcast)
+1. (Wed-Sat) Do course readings
-2. (Sun-Tues) Write & post a reading response
+2. (Sat-Mon) Write & post a reading response
-3. (Tues - Thurs) Read all of the responses and post comments/discuss
+3. (Tues-Wed) Read all of the responses and post comments/discuss

 In addition to your own response, you should check the discussion board daily.
 You are required to comment on at least two of your peer's responses each week and you should respond to people who engage with you.

-### Tech Report
+### Tech Report (pair)

 Working in pairs, you will present a “Tech Report” on an aspect of mobile technology.
-Teams will prepare 5 minute presentation they will present in class.
-In this discussion, each team will post a 1-paragraph abstract of their presentation and an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
+Teams will prepare 10 minute presentation they will present in class.
+In the Moodle forum, each team will post a 1-paragraph abstract of their presentation and an annotated list of resources (e.g. websites, press, and scholarly articles) related to their topic.
 Annotations should only be a few sentences.

 Grading for this assignment will take into account:

 - written report on Moodle
 - quality and importance of the subject matter
 - quality of the presentation
-- peer evaluations

 Example topics: